sanjog-shrestha/Simple-ML-Projects/Identifying handwritten digits using Logistic Regression in PyTorch/README.md

 - Track test accuracy per epoch instead of only at the very end, to see how quickly the model converges.
 - Try `Adam` instead of plain SGD and compare convergence speed.
 - Move training to GPU (`.to(device)`) if available, for faster iteration on larger models.

+## References

+- [GeeksforGeeks — Machine Learning Projects](https://www.geeksforgeeks.org/machine-learning/machine-learning-projects/) — used as a general reference/inspiration while working on this project.

 ---
 *This is a personal learning project, not a production classifier.*